jkstill/oracle-demos/function-based-index_vs_table-lookup/README.md

 Elapsed: 00:00:08.90
 ```

-That was significantly quicker that before - 8.9 seconds vs 13.16 seconds.
+That was significantly quicker than before - 8.9 seconds vs 13.16 seconds.

 ```text